wp-plugins/easy-adsense-lite/readme.txt

 5. Easy AdSense sports the simplest possible configuration interface -- nothing more than cutting and pasting AdSense code, and with sensible defaults for the few options present, all with clear instructions.
 6. Easy AdSense is internationalized with multiple languages supported.

+= Pro Version =

 Easy AdSense is the freely distributed version of a premium plugin.
-The [Pro version](http://buy.thulasidas.com/easy-adsense "Pro version of the Easy AdSense plugin") gives you more benefits.
-It gives you filter to ensure that your Google AdSense ads show only on those pages that seem to comply with Google AdSense policies, which can be important since some comments may render your pages inconsistent with those policies.
-It also lets you specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
+The [Pro version](http://buy.thulasidas.com/easy-adsense "Pro version of the Easy AdSense plugin") gives you more features.
+Here is a list of the Pro features:

+1. Safe Content filter: To ensure that your Google AdSense ads show only on those pages that seem to comply with Google AdSense policies, which can be important since some comments may render your pages inconsistent with those policies.
+2. IP filter: Ability to specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
 These features will minimize your chance of getting banned.
-Also in the works for the Pro version is a compatibility mode, which solves the issue of the ad insertion messing up your page appearances when using some  themes.
+3. Compatibility mode: To solve the issue of the ad insertion messing up your page appearances when using some themes.
+4. Shortcode support: Show the ads only on the pages or posts you want, and exactly where you want them.
+5. Mobile support: Ability to suppress ads on mobile devices.
+6. Ability to show a configurable number of ads on Excerpts (which make up the home page in some themes).

 = New in this Release =

-Compatibility with WP3.6.
+Translation updates.
+Documentation changes.

 == Upgrade Notice ==

-= 6.30 =
+= 6.31 =

-Compatibility with WP3.6.
+Translation updates.
+Documentation changes.

 == Screenshots ==